-Employees who join an enterprise after 31 January 2018 shall not be entitled to this rise of their actual salaries/wages.
+Employees who join an enterprise after 31 January 2024 shall not be entitled to the relevant rise of their actual salaries/wages.

-- 3. Lump-sum overtime remuneration shall be increased by the same percentage rate as that by which the monthly wages/salary under Items 1 to 2 above are raised. - 4.
-Apprentice remuneration rates shall be adjusted by 3.1% (three point one percent).
-The separation allowance and supplements shall be adjusted by 1.6% (one point six percent).
+3. Lump-sum overtime remuneration is increased by the same percentage rate as that by which the monthly wages/salary under Item 1 above are raised.

+4. As of 1 February 2024, apprentice income rates shall be as follows: